 With your current settings, you’ll also target people who visit the landing page and have made a purchase.
 To remove buyers from your custom audience, add another condition to exclude visitors (exclude visitors) to your thank-you page.

-After adding a name for your audience, click Create Audience.
+After adding a name to your audience, click Create Audience.

 Here are some tips for remarketing to landing page visitors:

 - The next step that should be done by the audience should be clear (for example, use Call to Action, Sign Up or Shop Now).